-- 1) The age-averaged topography for the Pacific plate with seamounts, LIPs, the Hawaiian swell and South Pacific super-swell removed follows a cooling half-space model until 80-85 Ma, and the topography for older seafloor shows a reduced age dependence (i.e., topographic "flattening").
-The mean ocean depths can be fit reasonably well with a HSC-Plate depth-age relation recently developed for the North Pacific Ocean by Hillier and Watts [2005] with an entirely different approach than taken here. - 2) Residual topography with Hillier and Watts' HSC-Plate model as a reference model shows two distinct topographic highs: the Hawaiian swell and the South Pacific super-swell, both of which are most likely caused by convective upwelling plumes.
+- 1) The age-averaged topography for the entire Pacific plate with sediments, seamounts, LIPs, the Hawaiian swell and South Pacific super-swell removed follows a cooling half-space model until 80-85 Ma, and the topography for older seafloor shows a reduced age dependence.
+In particular, the northern region that is not significantly affected by mantle plumes, seamounts and LIPs (Figure 1c) also shows similar depth-age relation.
+The corrected topography shows nearly uniform standard deviations of ~300 m for all ages. - 2) The mean corrected ocean depths for the Pacific Plate and also for the northern region can be fit reasonably well with a HSC-Plate depth-age relation recently developed for the North Pacific Ocean by Hillier and Watts [2005] with an entirely different approach than taken here (the North Pacific Ocean in Hillier and Watts [2005] is for the entire Pacific Ocean north of the equator, and is significantly larger than the northern region in our study). - 3) Residual topography with Hillier and Watts' HSC-Plate model as a reference model shows two distinct topographic highs: the Hawaiian swell and the South Pacific super-swell, both of which are most likely caused by convective upwelling plumes.
+However, the Darwin Rise does not appear to be anomalously shallow, suggesting that the Darwin Rise is mainly due to densely populated seamounts and LIPs.
 The mean residual topography varies around zero for different ages and is comparable with ~300 m standard deviations in topography.
-However, while the residual topography with respect to the HSC models shows similarly small amplitudes for young seafloor, but it displays 600-1500 m positive residual topography for old seafloor, much larger than ~300 m standard deviations in topography. - 3) Estimated topography from the 3D seismic model of the Pacific lithosphere and shallow upper mantle [Ritzwoller et al., 2004] generally agrees with the observed topography, including the topographic "flattening" at relatively old seafloor, suggesting that much of the topography away from the Hawaiian swell and the South Pacific superswell is largely controlled by the thermal state of the lithosphere. - 4) While mantle plumes contribute to topographic deviations from the HSC model prediction, our results on the depth-age relation, residual topography, and the seismically derived topography suggest that the plumes cannot be the only cause for the topographic deviations.
-Our analyses suggest that lithospheric reheating contributes significantly to the deviations.
-Physical processes, including SSC and "trapped" heat, may cause lithospheric reheating and lead to mantle and lithospheric conditions that are reasonably described by a plate model.
+However, while the residual topography with respect to the HSC models shows similarly small amplitudes for young seafloor, it displays 600-

+1500 m positive residual topography for old seafloor, much larger than ~300 m standard deviations in topography.

+- 4) Estimated topography from the 3D seismic model of the Pacific lithosphere and shallow upper mantle [Ritzwoller et al., 2004] generally agrees with the observed topography, including the reduced topography at relatively old seafloor, suggesting that much of the topography away from the Hawaiian swell and the South Pacific super-swell is largely controlled by the thermal state of the lithosphere and the uppermost mantle. - 5) While mantle plumes contribute to topographic deviations from the HSC model prediction, our results on the depth-age relation, residual topography, and the seismically derived topography suggest that the plumes cannot be the only cause for the topographic deviations.
+Our analyses, combined with seafloor heat flux data and seismic studies of the Pacific upper mantle structure, suggest that lithospheric reheating contributes significantly to the deviations.
+The "trapped" heat below old oceanic lithosphere may be responsible for reduced seafloor topography there.
+The "trapped" heat, coupled with SSC, may cause lithospheric reheating and lead to mantle and lithospheric conditions that are reasonably described by a plate model.